debolk/mjs-web-ui/README.md

 MJS-web-ui
 ==========

-A dummy web interface implementation of the MJS user interface.
+A web interface for controlling MJS players and browsing music through the musicbrainz server.